 - Parental Support Matters: Both Adam and Matthew succeeded partly because Jeremy provided stability during uncertain times.

-- Success Has Many Forms: While Alan earned Oscars and fame, Jeremy found fulfillment through nursing and family—both are valid measures of a well-lived life.
+- Success Has Many Forms: While Alan earned Oscars and fame, Jeremy found fulfillment through her career in nursing and family—both are valid measures of a well-lived life.

 Conclusion